NervanaSystems/neon/doc/source/cifar10.rst

 Callbacks
 ---------

 To provide feedback during model training, users can specify a set of callbacks that are evaluated at the end of every iteration (minibatch) or pass through the dataset (epoch).
-Callbacks include evaluating the model on a validation set or computing missclassification percentage.
+Callbacks include evaluating the model on a validation set or computing misclassification percentage.
 There are also callbacks for saving to disk and for generating visualizations.
 Here we will set up a progress bar to monitor training.

 .. code-block:: python